mitmedialab/prg-raise-playground/extensions/README.md

 In order to make this as simple as possible, we've developed a utility that is able to extract necessary block info from the object returned by the old `getInfo` method -- this method defines the behavior of vanilla-javascript extensions and their blocks.

-This information can then be used when defining blocks in the new, Framework-specific method `defineBlocks`.
+This information can then be used when defining blocks.
 You'll use this for every block that is present in the old extension (and thus might be used in an already saved project).

 You're free to define additional blocks in your ported over extension, but you must support all blocks defined in the old extension with the method demonstrated below: